 Sensory Bottles

 These are relatively easy to make and can be just as fun to make as they are to use.
-Even if someone is unable to physically help to make the bottles they can help select the ingredients for the awesome end result.
+Even if someone is unable to help to make the bottles physically they can help select the ingredients for the awesome end result.

 Sensory bottles are simple, entertaining, and can be very pretty.
 There are numerous ways to create them.